2ndSightLab/aws-deploy/README.md

 # Known Issues:

-Policies Do not follow the formal model.\
+Policies do not follow the formal model.\
-Things with JSON like Step Function configurations - you're on your own.\
+Things with JSON like Step Function configurations are huge blobs in a single property - you're on your own.\
 ^^^^ and this is why everything should be first class CloudFormation citizen rather than a blog of JSON in a property.\

 # FYI on GitHub Repos: